vedantvbarve/emirati-personas-streamlit/README.md

 ## Overview

-This repository contains a Streamlit application that simulates conversations with Sri Lankan personas, such as mentors, friends, and family members, using Google Gemini (GenAI) models.
+This repository contains a Streamlit application that simulates conversations with Emirati personas, such as mentors, friends, and family members, using Google Gemini (GenAI) models.
 The app allows users to:

 - Select a persona from a set of text files.
 - Generate bulk Q&A CSVs based on predefined question sets.